MiSTer-devel/GBA_MiSTer/README.md

 For compatibility, all saves are 256Kbyte in size, 128 KByte for each player.

 Saves can be copied from singleplayer, but only player 1 will have a savegame then.
+"Dupe Save to GBA 2" option can be used to load singleplayer savegames for both players.

-Saves can be copied to singleplayer, but when saved in singleplayer, the second player savegame is lost.
+Saves can be copied to singleplayer, but when saved again in singleplayer, the second player savegame is lost.

+# Loading different games

+The option "Rom for second GBA" can be used to load two different games.
+First load the game for Player 1 with the option off, then activate the option and load another game for player 2.
+Both GBAs will reset on loading the second game.

+Saving when playing two different roms will create a combined savegame with the gamename of the second loaded game, which can be loaded again with the same load order next time.

+Importing combined singleplayer savegames from different games must be handcrafted(concat padded 128kbyte per save in one file)

 # Video Output
 VGA will always output screen/core 2.